Religious Diversity (Pluralism)

 - –––, 2007, “Religious Disagreement, Externalism, and the Epistemology of Disagreement: Listening to Our Grandmothers,” Religious Studies, 43: 417–432.

-- –––, 2011, The Epistemology of Religious Disagreement: A Better Understanding, chapter 4 (forthcoming from Palgrave/Macmillan).
+- –––, 2011, The Epistemology of Religious Disagreement: A Better Understanding, Palgrave Macmillan, chapter 4.

 - Kunzman, R., 2006, “Imaginative Engagement with Religious Diversity in the Public School Classrooms,” Religious Education, 101(4): 516–531.